St Gregory's Church, Norwich

-St Gregory's Church, Norwich is a Grade I listed redundant parish church in the Church of England in Norwich.
+St Gregory's is a Grade I listed redundant parish church in the Church of England in Norwich.

 History

 The church, which stands between Pottergate and St Benedict's Street, is medieval.
 The body of the church dates back to a 14th-century rebuilding, although the tower is older.
-St Gregory's is noted for its wall-paintings, which include a depiction St George and the dragon at the west end of the north aisle.
+St Gregory's is noted for its wall-paintings, discovered in 1999, which include a depiction St George and the dragon at the west end of the north aisle.

 There is a public passageway under the chancel, which was rebuilt in 1394.
 The west tower once had a lead-covered spire, bearing the date 1697, but this was removed in 1840.

 Most of the stained glass dates back to the late 19th century, and was made by J and J King of Norwich.

-The building is managed by the Norwich Historic Churches Trust.
-After being made redundant as a parish church, it was used as an arts centre, which closed in September 2012.
-The following year it was leased out for use as an antiques centre.
+In 1971, the church was closed, and from 1975 to 2002 it was used as a community arts venue.
+Work was done to install toilets in the north porch, lay a wooden floor over the original floor, and add stepped staging to the chancel.
+In 1999, an important group of wall paintings were discovered in the church.
+An agent for the Norwich Historic Churches Trust ran the building as a venue for events from 2007 to 2011.
+It was used as an arts centre, which closed in September 2012.
+The next year, it was leased out as an antiques centre and remains as such.